-CLCT is home to some of the world’s foremost courtroom design experts.
-Led by Martin Gruen and Fred Lederer, CLCT’s design team has built dozens of high-tech courtrooms across the country and the world.
-The best example is William & Mary’s very own McGlothlin Courtroom – the world’s most technologically advanced courtroom.
+CLCT’s experts have built dozens of high-tech courtrooms across the country and the world.
+The best example is William & Mary’s very own McGlothlin Courtroom – the world’s most technologically advanced trial and appellate courtroom.

 CLCT believes that technology design focuses on the unique needs of end users.
-That belief led us to a “systems approach” to design.
-All of our decisions and advice revolve around the individuals who work with or are affected by technology.
-This approach maximizes the benefit of technology: it gives the user the necessary tools, while minimizing costs through omitting technology that is inappropriate for the context.
+That belief led to a “systems approach” to design.
+All decisions and advice revolve around the specific court and the individuals members of that court.
+Court needs and court culture are court specific.
+This approach maximizes the benefit of technology; it gives the user the necessary tools, while minimizing costs through omitting technology that is inappropriate for the context.

 Audio/Visual Systems Design

 A good audio/visual system makes information more accessible and allows an audience to better understand a speaker.
-A poor or underperforming system is a distraction for the audience and can seriously detract from a speaker’s impact.
-In a legal setting, a good audio/visual system crucial.
+A poor or under-performing system is a distraction for the audience and can seriously detract from a speaker’s impact.
+In a legal setting, a good audio/visual system is crucial.
 We can help you design a custom system that will fit seamlessly into your facility, eliminating these issues.
-For more information, contact Martin Gruen at firstname.lastname@example.org.

-Through technology, those with sight, hearing or mobility limitations can have access to the legal system like never before.
-Providing real-time transcriptions for the hearing impaired, instantly converting documents to braille for the blind, and constructing mobility lifts for people with physical disabilities are just a few examples of new technologies that can be used to make your courtroom equally accessible to all.
+Through technology, those with sight, hearing or mobility limitations can have access to the legal system as never before.
+Providing real-time transcription for the hearing impaired, converting documents to braille for the blind, and furnishing mobility lifts for people with physical disabilities are just a few examples of new technologies that can be used to make your courtroom equally accessible to all.

 Highlight Video: Court Reporter Technology